Static to Dynamic Correlation Clustering: Introduction

 The result is a $(1+\eps)c$-approximate fully-dynamic algorithm with $O(t/\mu)$ amortized update time.
 With standard background rebuilding, we can de-amortize and get $O(t/\mu)$ worst-case update time.
 Summing up, we will show \begin{theorem} Suppose we have a static correlation clustering algorithm that given any cluster representation $(\mathcal{C},D)$, produces a $c$-approximate cluster representation $(\mathcal{C'},D')$ in $O(t|D|)$ time.
 Then we have a fully-dynamic algorithm that maintains a $(1+\eps)c$-approximate correlation clustering in worst-case $O(t/\mu)$ update time per edge, where $\mu \le \frac{\eps}{2(1+\eps)c}$. \end{theorem}

-\paragraph{Tricky randomization and adaptive adversaries.} The above approach works perfectly if our algorithm for the static case is deterministic, but all the known near-linear time static algorithms are randomized.
-They only produce a $c$-approximations in expectation or with some error probability bounded by $p<1$. \drop{Importantly, the randomized guarantees for the new clustering $D'$ should hold for any input cluster representation $(\mathcal C,D)$.}
+\paragraph*{Tricky randomization} The above approach works perfectly if our algorithm for the static case is deterministic, but all the known near-linear time static constant approximate algorithms are Monte Carlo algorithms.
+They only produce a $c$-approximations in expectation or with some error probability bounded by $p<1$.

 Naively, the above should be fine, even against an adaptive adversary, because our current clustering is good if the last rebuild was a $c$-approximation as in the deterministic case, and this happened with probability at least $1-p$.
-The next rebuild is done using its own independent randomness, so an adaptive adversary cannot do anything to break a guarantee that holds for any input cluster representation, e.g., that it is a $c$-approximation with probability $1-p$.
-Nevertheless, there is an issue, since the new cluster representation $(\mathcal C',D')$ will be kept for $\mu|D'|$ updates.
+The next rebuild is done using its own independent randomness, so an adaptive adversary cannot do anything to break a guarantee that holds for any input cluster representation, e.g., that it is a $c$-approximation with probability at least $1-p$.
+Nevertheless, there is an issue since the new cluster representation $(\mathcal C',D')$ will be kept for $\mu|D'|$ updates.
 Hence, if it is bad in the sense that $D'$ is large, then it will survive for longer time.
-We will present a concrete example showing this effect implies that we get a logarithmic factor more chances of failing at a particular update.
-In fact, this is not even dependent on the adversary being adaptive.
-The same construction works against an oblivious adversary.
+We will present a concrete example about this effect, showing that we get a logarithmic factor more chances of failing at a particular update.
+In fact, this does not even depend on the adversary being adaptive.
+The same construction can be done by an oblivious adversary.

-Another issue is that it is a bit subtle what we mean by saying that the dynamic algorithm is correct with some probability against an adaptive adversary, since this adversary knows our current clustering and can see exactly how bad it is compared with the optimum.
-It is therefore never a probabilistic statement whether the current clustering is good.
-However, we can study statements of the kind: for any given update step $i$, what is the probability $P_i$ that we have a bad clustering at update $i$ (more formally, we mean the time just before update step $i$).
+\paragraph*{Error probability against adaptive adversaries} It is a bit subtle what we mean by saying that the dynamic algorithm is correct with some probability against an adaptive adversary, since this adversary knows our current clustering and can see exactly how bad it is compared with the optimum.
+It is therefore never a probabilistic statement whether the current clustering is good to the adversary.
+However, we can study statements of this kind: for any given update step $i$, what is the probability $P_i$ that we have a bad clustering just after update $i$.
 An adaptive adversary (1) can choose $i$ in advance, (2) knows our current clustering at any time, and (3) can adaptively pick the first $i$ updates so as to maximize $P_i$.
 Yet we want to bound $P_i$.